mgoadric/cardstock/_posts/2019-02-04-pairs-heuristics.md

 The spread of scores for Pairs is much larger than we saw in Agram.
 First, we have a good way to separate the players into ranks depending on their total points at the end of the game.
-And as you can see from the lead history below for a five-player game, there's a fair amount of movement in the ranks as the game progresses.
+And as you can see from the lead history below for a four-player game, there's a fair amount of movement in the ranks as the game progresses.

 ![Low Spread]({{site.url}}{{site.baseurl}}/images/pairs/allaionegame2.png){:class="post-image"}

-#### Drama = 0.32
+#### Drama = 0.41

-Looking at the above picture, the drama of Pairs appears to be low, with the player in blue confident in their victory after only 20% of the game has been played.
+Looking at the above picture, the drama of Pairs appears to be low, with the player in blue confident in their victory after 50% of the game has been played.
 However, other lead histories show a different story, as shown below.

 ![Low Spread]({{site.url}}{{site.baseurl}}/images/pairs/allaionegame.png){:class="post-image"}

 What a tense game!
-Red takes a hit early and never gets back in the game.
-Green appears to be coasting to victory after Purple takes a hit, followed quickly by Blue.
-But nothing is certain, and at around three-quarters of the game, Green takes on points, letting Purple regain the lead in the final rounds!
+Blue takes a hit early and never gets back in the game.
+Yellow appears to be coasting to victory after Blue takes a hit, followed quickly by Green.
+But nothing is certain, and at around the midpoint of the game, Yellow takes on points, letting Green regain the lead in the final rounds.
+And, the ultimate winner is Red, who has been lurking in the background the whole game!
 With such large swings below the blue dotted drama threshold, we can see why this heuristic is much higher than Agram.

 The graph below shows the aggregate of 100 games of Pairs with AI players.